junyu92/gitbook/crypto/introduction.md

 ### The Vigenère cipher

-The Vigenère cipher is similar to the Caesar Cipher, except the letters aren't shifted by three place but rather by values defined by a $key$, a collection of letters that represent numbers based on their position in the alphabet.
+The Vigenère cipher is similar to the Caesar Cipher, except the letters aren't shifted by three place but rather by values defined by a $$key$$, a collection of letters that represent numbers based on their position in the alphabet.

 For example, if the key is DUH, letters in the plaintext are shifted using